Sprocket-Security/gigaproxy/README.md

 There are also a couple of secret options that you can use if you read the code.

-If you are going to run this on a VPS somewhere, we reccomend tossing this in a tmux or screen session because it will take over your terminal.
+If you run this on a VPS somewhere, we recommend tossing it in a tmux or screen session because it will take over your terminal.

-Note that you can also specify a custom port and host to listen on.
-By default mitmdump will listen on 127.0.0.1:8080.
+Note that you can specify a custom port and host to listen on.
+By default, mitmdump will listen on 127.0.0.1:8080.
 For example:

 ```bash
 mitmdump -s gigaproxy.py --set auth_token=<api-key> --set proxy_endpoint=<api-endpoint> --listen-host 0.0.0.0 --listen-port 8888